thecodeteam/puppet-unity/README.md

  * `unity_system`: Define a Unity system.
  * `unity_license`: Upload a license to a defined Unity system.
  * `unity_pool`: Create, update, or destroy a storage pool.
+ * `unity_iscsi_portal`: Create, update, or destroy a iSCSI portal.
+Applicable for both IPv4 and IPv6.

 ### Parameters